dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

 - information mutates and self-replicates. it's easy to create, sometimes impossible to destroy.

+### Programs in Chaos have Update Mechanisms and Source Control

+### Informational Morphology

+- information mutates, but more importantly, there are morphological operators that can be imagined that operate on information, structured using graph theory and category theory.
+  - these can be applied to memes, holons, datums and iotas, but it's a bit tricky to model these. philosophers have been arguing about it for the entirety of history.
+    - of course, we all see what we want to see, which is what we show and teach others. some philosophers developed conceptions of metaphysics which lent themselves to establishing paradigms of thought, trapping the common person within false

+    - served rulers or materialist interests.
+    - how could they know?

+  - for binary and grayscale data, erosion, dilation, opening and closing operations

+  , morpological operators can be

 # The Economics of Content Production/Consumption Lead to Market Saturation